 A lack of seal on your jars can be due to improper lid placement, residue on the jar rims, or a defective lid.
 Always wipe the rim of the jars clean before placing the lid, making sure there are no food particles or debris that could prevent a proper seal.
 Secure the lids tightly but not overly tight to allow for air to escape during processing.
 If a jar fails to seal, you can refrigerate or consume the contents immediately, or reprocess the jar using a new lid following the recommended guidelines.

-See also The Ultimate Guide To Creating Beautiful Charcuterie Boards
+See also Beginner's Guide To Creating Beautiful And Satisfying Acai Bowls

 Low Acid Foods